Guidance for getting adults involved again

 - Our preference remains that face to face meetings or gatherings if required, wherever possible should take place outdoors

 - We refer to a range of different types of adult groups.
 For simplicity, we will refer to the organisers throughout to define those responsible for ensuring the event is conducted in a COVID-safe manner.

 - Face coverings may be required in some premises for the duration of the activity.
 Check the guidance in ‘Protecting ourselves and others’

-First aid training - we still recommend doing 90% online (module 10A) and when your nation/island jurisdiction moves to Amber you may complete the outstanding practical activities via a short COVID safe practical validation session.
+First aid training - we still recommend doing 90% online and when your nation/island jurisdiction moves to Amber or Yellow you may complete the outstanding practical activities via a short COVID safe practical validation session.
 Full details on COVID safe first aid training can be found in the COVID safe first aid training guidance.
+Where restrictions have eased some jurisdictions may resume full face to face training but this should still follow the syllabus revisions outline in the COVID safe first aid training guidance.